-۷, the pup was suffering from a physical defect in his limbs?
-3. Do you think that it was brave of the little boy to accept the pup with such a defect?
-2. the if you agree or disagree with the following statements.
-Give reasons for your swer.
+3. Do you think that it was brave of the little boy to accept the pup with such a defect? te if you agree or disagree with the following statements.
+Give reasons for your ower.
 We can care for others as long as we are happy and contended.
-Agree/ 2.
+Agree/ 1. disagree Only intolerance and aggression can give us what we want.
+Agree/disagree 2.
 Only intolerance and aggression can give us what we want.
+Agreeous agree Education and good upbringing promotes values.
 Agree/disagree 3.
-Education and good upbringing promotes values.
-Agree/disagree 4.
-Children from poor families cannot have values.
-Agree/disagree 5.
-Showing tolerance and empathy are the keys for leading a peaceful life.
+4.